View/download a PDF version of the Brewers Guide to Registering here (All information in the PDF is also available on this site).

 - Breweries confirm the beers being poured at the festival.
 The intent is to have beers being poured at the festival be the same as those entered in the competition.

-*In 2013, 747 breweries entered 4,809 beers in the competition.
-A maximum of 5,400 beers can be judged at the 2014 competition.
-The maximum number of beer entries per brewery will be determined by dividing 5,400 by the number of breweries that enter.
-In the unlikely event that more than 1,400 breweries enter the competition prior to the deadline, the brewery application window will close prior to June 26.
+*In 2014, 1,309 breweries applied and competed in the GABF competition.
+A maximum of 7,000 beers can be judged at the 2015 competition.
+The maximum number of beer entries per brewery will be determined by dividing 7,000 by the number of breweries that enter.
+In the unlikely event that more than 1,570 breweries enter the competition prior to the deadline, the brewery application may close/move to a waitlist situation prior to June 16.

 Brewery Eligibility & Requirements

 Only legally operating commercial breweries in the U.S. are allowed to enter the Great American Beer Festival (GABF), and they must currently sell beer to consumers in accordance with state and federal laws.
-In order to participate in the GABF, a brewery must be operational and have a federal TTB (U.S. Alcohol and Tobacco Tax and Trade Bureau) Basic Permit/Brewers Notice at time of registration or have their beer brewed in a federally permitted facility.
-Breweries in planning and/or those not operational at the time of registration are not eligible to participate.
+In order to participate in the GABF, a brewery must be operational, currently selling beer to the public/have their beer in the market and have a federal TTB (U.S. Alcohol and Tobacco Tax and Trade Bureau) Basic Permit/Brewers Notice at time of registration or have their beer brewed in a federally permitted facility.
+Breweries in planning and/or those not operational (or failing to meet any of the requirements listed above) as of June 16, 2015 are not eligible to participate.

 All beers entered must be brewed in a facility with a Brewers Notice on file with the TTB.
 Breweries located in U.S. Territories in which a TTB Brewers Notice is not required to produce beer commercially must conform to all local licensing and other regulations that pertain to the commercial production of beer, must establish that they are in compliance with all such licensing and other regulations and requirements pertaining to commercial production of beer, and must comply with any US Federal regulations required to produce beer commercially and/or to import beer into the United States for purposes of the Great American Beer Festival, including registering with the FDA.